OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/codebeamer.md

 # Known Limitations/Behavior

-1. Once the tracker is configured in the {{SITENAME}}, it must not be renamed or else the integration configured for that tracker item would be invalid.
+1. Once the tracker is configured in the {{ spaceName }}, it must not be renamed or else the integration configured for that tracker item would be invalid.

 2. Following tracker item types/entities will not be supported:
    - **Working Sets** (earlier known as Branches): Synchronize is only applicable for Master Branch.
 All the revisions which are done on the tracker item in the master (merge operations or normal revisions) will be synchronized.